alpoktem/movie2parallelDB/README.md

 [Heroes corpus](https://repositori.upf.edu/handle/10230/35572) is generated using this library.

-Sample data is an excerpt from the TV series Heroes produced by Tailwind Productions, NBC Universal Television Studio (2006-2007) and Universal Media Studios (2007-2010).
+Sample data contains an excerpt from the TV series Heroes produced by Tailwind Productions, NBC Universal Television Studio (2006-2007) and Universal Media Studios (2007-2010) and from the film "The Man Who Knew Too Much" (1956) from Universal Pictures.

+Please keep in mind that processing of copyrighted material must comply with Fair use principals.
+Corpora created with this software must be used within research and educational purposes.

 ## Citing